-This page will provide you with information on voting, including how to register, where to vote, and important dates.
-Whether you're voting for the first time or have voted before, you'll find helpful resources here.
+This page provides you with information on voting in North Cowichan, including how to register, where to vote, and important dates.

-Advance voting opportunities will be conducted on April 2 and 8 from 8:00 a.m. to 8:00 p.m. at the North Cowichan Municipal Hall, at 7030 Trans-Canada Highway.
+Advance voting opportunities will be conducted on October 7 and October 13 from 8am to 8pm at the North Cowichan Municipal Hall (7030 Trans-Canada Highway).

 A RESIDENT ELECTOR